Ethel Delali Cofie

-Ethel Delali Cofie is an entrepreneur and an IT professional / consultant.
-She is from the Republic of Ghana and is the founding member of Women in Tech Africa, organization working for the empowerment of African women by enabling the technological source.
+Ethel Delali Cofie is a Ghanaian entrepreneur, IT professional and consultant.
+She is a founding member of Women in Tech Africa.
+She is also the CEO and founder of Edel Technology Consulting.

 Education

-Cofie has a bachelor's degree in Computer Science from the Valley View University in Ghana, a master's degree in Distribution Systems from the University of Brighton, and an Executive Degree in Leadership, Business and Entrepreneurship from the Yale School of Management.
+Cofie has a bachelor's degree in computer science from the Valley View University in Ghana, a master's degree in Distribution Systems from the University of Brighton, and an Executive Degree in Leadership, Business and Entrepreneurship from the Yale School of Management.

 Career and affiliations

-She held various technological and commercial roles in her previous work in the United Kingdom, Nigeria, and Sierra Leone.
-She has also worked with Vodafone Ghana as Head of Commercial Solutions.
+Cofie has held various technological and commercial roles in the United Kingdom, Nigeria, and Sierra Leone.
+She has worked with Vodafone Ghana as Head of Commercial Solutions.

 Cofie is the CEO and Founder of EDEL Technology Consulting, an IT consulting company in West Africa and Europe.

-She has been featured on BBC and has had her opinion piece published on CNN on the topics of technology in emerging markets, and women leadership.
-She is a member of the board of companies across Africa including Egotickets and AMOSS Holdings SA.
+She is a member of the board of companies across Africa, including Egotickets and AMOSS Holdings SA.